ophirSarusi/TF_Object_Detection/README.md

 # OD_demo
 A separate script that runs inference on video from path, specified within the code.
 Path to pretrained model is also specified  within the code.
+OD_demo requires object_detection1 to be part of the local repo.

 ## Getting Started
 1. `conda env create -f environment.yml`